|

 to write about it.
 I'm not apt to get roads and topography

+mixed up.
 By the way, we capitalize the word "Island" when

 referring to Martha's Vineyard (see both Island newspapers).